azdavis/azdavis.net/posts/define-pl-01.md

 date: 2021-03-30
 ---

-In this series of posts, we'll precisely define a programming language using formal methods, and then prove things about the language, with the assistance of the [Lean theorem prover][lean].
+In this series of posts, we will:

+- Define a small programming language using formal methods
+- Prove things about that language using the [Lean theorem prover][lean]

 ## Introduction and motivation

-There are many many widely-used (or not) programming languages: C, C++, Java, JavaScript, Rust, Go, Python, Ruby, [Standard ML][sml], etc.
+There are many programming languages: C, C++, Java, JavaScript, Rust, Go, Python, Ruby, [Standard ML][sml], etc.

 But how is it that we can say that these programming languages "exist"?
 Or, put another way: What "defines" a programming language?

 ### Definition by implementation

-One answer is that a programming language is defined by its implementation.
-An implementation of a programming language is some program that, when given as input a program in the language, either directly interprets that program or compiles that program into some kind of output that can then be executed or otherwise used later.
+One answer is that the definition of programming language is its implementation.
+Given some programming language $P$, an implementation of $P$ is a program, which takes as input the text of a program $p$ in the language $P$.
+Then, it either directly interprets $p$, or it compiles $p$ into some kind of output.
+This output can then be executed or otherwise used later.

 The former type of implementation is aptly called an "interpreter", the latter a "compiler".
-And indeed, programming languages whose primary implementation is an interpreter are often called "interpreted languages", and likewise for "compiled languages".

-Now, surely, for a programming language to be useful in the real world, it must have an implementation.
+It is undeniable that for a programming language to be useful, it must have an implementation.
 Otherwise, it would be impossible to run any programs in that language.

 But what if a programming language has not one, but multiple implementations?
 Which one of these implementations is the one that "defines" the programming